GasStationManager/GasStationManager.github.io/_posts/2024-11-04-a-proposal.markdown

 But how do we trust that the theorem proved matches what the code is doing?
-E.g., suppose we asked the AI to write a Python program that computes shortest path in a graph, and the AI returns a Python implementation of Dijkstra's algorithm, with a proof in Lean that Dijkstra's Algorithm correctly computes the shortest path.
-How do we know that the AI's Python code is a faithful implementation the Dijkstra's algorithm, without checking it line by line?
+E.g., suppose we asked the AI to write a Python program that computes shortest path in a graph, and the AI returns a Python implementation of [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra's_algorithm), with a proof in
+Lean that Dijkstra's Algorithm correctly computes the shortest path.
+How do we know that the AI's Python code is a faithful implementation of Dijkstra's algorithm, without checking it line by line?

 A key observation: some of these proof systems (Lean, Coq, Isabell, Idris etc) are also general-purpose (functional) programming languages.